Sous Vide Pork Tenderloin

 Start by filling a large pot with water, then mount the thermometer to the side.
 Next, heat the water to the desired temperature and adjust the heat to keep the temperature steady.
 Now, prep the pork as instructed, then submerge it in the water bath.
 Cook the pork, sear it, then serve.

-• Don’t overcook the meat.
-Be careful to not overcook the pork when searing it.
+• Be careful not to overcook the pork when searing it.
 Two minutes in total is enough to get a nice color on the cut from all sides.

 • Rest the pork.
 With any kind of meat-heavy recipe, I like to rest the meat for a few minutes to let the juices redistribute before slicing.